sashachernenkoff/SkimSense/README.md

 # SkimSense

-This repo is the home of `SkimSense`, a Python utility for predicting the nutrition of human donor milk after reduction (removal of skim) using a feedforward neural network implemented in TensorFlow.
+This repo is the home of `SkimSense`, a Python utility for predicting the nutrition of donor human milk after reduction (removal of skim) using a feedforward neural network implemented with TensorFlow.

 ![SkimSense](https://i.imgur.com/kpKFXlO.png)

 ## More Info

-Human donor milk is preferred over formula because it contains optimal nutrition as well as immunoglobulins, hormones, oligosaccharides and other components that are crucial for infant development and health, particularly in premature or sick newborns.
+Human milk is preferred over formula because it contains optimal nutrition as well as immunoglobulins, hormones, oligosaccharides and other components that are crucial for infant development and health, particularly in premature or sick newborns.
 Thousands of infants, especially those in NICUs or with mothers unable to produce sufficient milk, rely on donor